Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Collider Searches

-We analyze four benchmark points that satisfy all necessary theoretical conditions (vacuum stability, unitarity) and experimental constraints such as constraints from oblique parameters, muon anomaly in $3\sigma$ limit, and lepton flavor violation constraints.
+We analyze four benchmark points that satisfy all necessary theoretical conditions (vacuum stability, unitarity) and experimental constraints such as constraints from oblique parameters, muon anomaly in $3\sigma$ limit and lepton flavor violation constraints.
 The choice of parameters for the benchmarks and corresponding cross-sections are tabulated in Table~\ref{tab:cross-sec}.
-In the following, we present a cut-based analysis of the above-mentioned channel.
-One interesting pattern to be noticed is that although BP4 has the highest mass out of the four benchmark points, due to high $\tan\beta$, the cross-section is the highest for this channel.
+Here we see that the cross section of the process strongly depends on $\tan\beta$ which is the coupling of the pseudoscalar with muon apart from the $m/v$ factor.
+As the mass of the pseudo scalar is considered to be very light (around 30 $\sim$ 50 GeV) in comparison to the centre of mass energy (3 TeV) in our analysis, the cross-section does not depend on the pseudo-scalar mass.
+Therefore, the cross-section is solely dictated by the pesudo-scalar-muon coupling which controls the contribution in muon $g-2$.
+In the following, we present a cut-based analysis of the above-mentioned channel to probe this coupling.

 To analyse the collider aspects, we have implemented the model in {\tt FEYNRULES}\cite{Alloul:2013bka} and generated the UFO file.
 The signal and background generation is done by feeding the UFO file in {\tt MadGraph5@NLO}\cite{Alwall:2011uj}. {\tt PYTHIA8}\cite{Sjostrand:2014zea} is used for hadronization and showering.
 The showered events are then passed through {\tt DELPHES}\cite{deFavereau:2013fsa} for detector simulation purposes with the necessary modified muon collider card~\cite{muoncard}.
 The preselection cuts used to generate the background and events are as follows